 Doomsday Survival Movies

 These movies cover the areas where characters are really stretching the odds of survival.
 Aliens and other cataclysmic events really should just wipe us out.
-Nevertheless, the resourceful bunch in these movies persist.
+Nevertheless, the resourceful bunch in these movies persists.
 There are plenty more movies that fit in this category, but this list really highlights preparedness extending your survivability.

 A Quiet Place – Noise abatement is always useful in survival situations, but this movie takes it to the next step.
 Hyperaggressive aliens with really good hearing take anyone out they hear, so survivors must find clever ways to keep quiet.

-10 Cloverfield Lane – John Goodman is amazing as the prepared prepper that lets a few strangers into his bunker in this thriller.
+10 Cloverfield Lane – John Goodman is amazing as the prepared prepper who lets a few strangers into his bunker in this thriller.
 It’s an excellent new take on the original Cloverfield movies and well worth a watch.